TreeDevv/TreeDevv/README.md

 #### 🟩 [VoxelRenderer](https://github.com/TreeDevv/VoxelRenderer)
 A Minecraft-style voxel engine written in modern C++ and OpenGL 4.
 - Custom chunk meshing and ambient occlusion
-- VAO/VBO/IBO rendering pipeline
+- GPU rendering pipeline
 - Built from scratch to explore engine architecture and real-time performance
+- Infinitely generated worlds using simplex noise
+- Multithreaded chunk rendering using a custom implementation of **ThreadPool**

 ---